uziahmd/giecos/README.md

 7. **Admin Dashboard**: In-memory add/edit/delete products.
 8. **Contact Form**: Submission logs message and shows toast.
 9. **404 Page**: Unknown routes show custom 404 message.

 ---

+## 🔐 Authentication Workflow

+1. **Signup** – users register with name, email, and password.
+An OTP code is emailed for verification.
+2. **Verify OTP** – posting the code to `/api/otp/verify` confirms the account and clears the temporary OTP fields.
+3. **Login** – a JWT token cookie is issued on successful credentials and used for authenticated requests via the `/api/me` endpoint.

+---